 For the first time Britain’s over 65s outnumber people under the age of 16.
 By 2020, the Office for National Statistics predicts that people aged over 50 will make up almost one third (32%) of the workforce and nearly half (47%) the adult population.
-These demographic trends and the resulting impact on public finance are unprecedented.

 The implications for an ageing society affect all of us, across generations and will touch every part of our lives, presenting challenges for individuals, families, communities, employers, service providers and government.
 Responding to the needs of people in later life is one of society’s most crucial and growing issues.

 We need to think in a radically different way, using the lived experience of people in later life, collaboration and community engagement to better understand their needs and expectations.

 Transform Ageing has been a three-year learning programme, aiming to demonstrate that combining social entrepreneurship and community action with world-class design practice can drive positive change, responding to the challenge of our ageing society.

 The programme aims to ensure that the best innovations reach people in later life as quickly as possible and positively transform their experience of ageing.
 To do this, we worked with people in later life and other stakeholders to create six innovation briefs – challenges that social entrepreneurs were asked to respond to with their ideas for innovations that help us, as we age, to stay active, happy, healthy and connected.

 In the summer of 2017, we held a series of ‘Exploring the Challenge’ workshops with communities in Cornwall, North Devon, Somerset and Torbay to understand what would improve their experience of ageing and what would make a difference to their day-to-day lives.